arokem/motion_th/documentation.rst

 trials and a q struct, which records the progress of the staircase algorithm.
 The files are saved with a date stamp and with the subject ID appended to the file name.
 Pleae be sure to use the same ID each time and to use different IDs for different subjects, so that we can track who did what.
+The results of the training blocks are saved with a 'motion_th_train' prepended.